 Public Information & Media

 The District Attorney's Office is a public office and is committed to providing the greatest possible transparency for the community while protecting the rights of the accused.
+Because the District Attorney's Office is a criminal justice agency, most of its records will be criminal justice records, and therefore records requests will generally fall under the provisions of the Colorado Criminal Justice Records Act (CCJRA), C.R.S.
+24-72-301 et seq.
 It is the role of the public information officer to ensure the flow of information from the District Attorney’s Office to the media and to the public.
-If you are with the media and have any questions, call the Public Information Officer at 303-271-6905.

 Criminal Justice Records Request

 Requests for records made to our office will be handled as efficiently and expeditiously as possible, within the provisions of the Colorado Criminal Justice Records Act (CCJRA), C.R.S.
-24-72-301 et sequiter.
-All requests under the CCJRA must be completed on our office’s request form.
-Requests must include a specific description of the records sought.
-Request from the media should be directed to the Public Information Officer.
-Others should be submitted to the Discovery Unit (information on the form).
+24-72-301 et seq.

 Requests for criminal justice records governed by CCJRA may take longer than three days to respond to, depending on the nature of the request.
 The requesting party will be notified if the requested records will take longer than what would be considered a “reasonable time”, or if the records are not available, or if they are not available under the CCJRA.